Computer Science Department

 Courses of Study

-[CS331] Computer Networks An introduction to fundamental concepts of computer networks and widely used networking technologies.
-Topics include application protocol design; principles of congestion and error control protocols; network routing; local, wireless, and access networks; and network programming.
+CS331f Computer Networks An introduction to fundamental concepts of computer networks and widely used networking technologies.
+Topics include application protocol design; principles of congestion and error control protocols; network routing; local, wireless, and access networks; network security; and networking programming.
 The Internet suite of protocols will be discussed in depth.
-Students will engage the material through programming projects and written assignments.
+Students will learn about conventional and state-of-the-art computer networks through problem sets and programming projects.
 Prerequisite: Computer Science 231 and 232.
 Four credit hours.
+Li

 [CS336] Parallel and Distributed Processing An introduction to the principles and applications of parallel and distributed computing, with an emphasis on parallel computing.
 Within the context of (1) multi-threaded programming with POSIX threads and (2) MPI programming, we study dead-lock avoidance, load-balancing with appropriate data distribution schemes, basic parallel abstractions such as scan and reduce, parallel sorting algorithms, and performance analysis.
 Students will learn through a series of programming projects and problem sets.
 The final project is a significant report analyzing the performance of three sorting algorithms.
 Prerequisite: Computer Science 231 and 232.
 Four credit hours.